Wootric/slate/source/includes/_modal_settings.md

 <!­­ begin Wootric code ­­>
 <script type="text/javascript">
 window.wootricSettings = {
   email:'nps@example.com', // TODO: Required to uniquely identify a user.
-It can be any unique value other than email.
+Email is recommended but this can be any unique identifier.
   created_at: 1234567890, // TODO: The current user's sign­up date as a Unix timestamp.
   product_name: 'Wootric', // TODO: The name of the product or service.
   account_token: 'NPS­xxxxxxxx',